Fresh Hops in Korea

 Supplying an agricultural product to breweries big and small, all over the world does not come without its challenges though.
 From regulations to shipping to storage, and everything in between, hops have their limitations, especially in their freshest form.
 Because of these limitations, it’s a common belief that many countries cannot access fresh hops.
 To which we say, challenge accepted.

-This year, our international team participated in one of the most massive collaborative projects in YCH history – bringing freshly harvested hops from the bines of Yakima, WA to the brewers of South Korea, traveling approximately 5,345 miles in less than 36 hours.
+This year, our international sales and logistics teams participated in one of the most massive collaborative projects in YCH history – bringing freshly harvested hops from the bines of Yakima, WA to the brewers of South Korea, traveling approximately 5,345 miles in less than 36 hours.

 Exporting a highly perishable agricultural product to a foreign country is no easy feat – especially more than 700 pounds of it.
 Our Fresh Hops had to undergo US export inspections and adhere to strict Korean Customs Service requirements.
 If going through TSA gives you anxiety, imagine how our logistics department felt.